AngKhaiPin/Assignment-Cpp/PART2.md

 5. Implemented pass by reference method for zombie attack alien / alien attack zombie.
 6. Implemented zombie attack alien.
 7. Implemented arrow shown on HUD to show which character's turn.
+8. Improved on the pod object to deal damage to nearby zombie
+9. Improved on alien got defeated by zombie, reset the values for a new game.
+10. Added save and load command.
+11. Implemented functions to save and load game files.
+12.

 ## Problems Encountered & Solutions